unibo-dtm-se-2425-MEOWRUNNER/Report/sections/02-requirements/index.md

 ## Requirements analysis

+**Functional requirements**
+1. The system allows player to see and control the cat character.
+    - When the game begins the player can see the cat and can interact with it using keyboard input.
+2. The system allows the cat to jump when the player presses the space bar.
+    - Pressing space bar causes the cat to move upward and then return to the starting position.
+3. The system generates obstacles (puddles, rocks …) that move towards the cat.
+    - Obstacles appear at regular intervals on the right edge of the screen and move towards the cat.
+The speed increases.
+4. The system detects collision of the cat with the obstacles.
+    - If cat collides with the obstacle, the game ends.
+5. The system provides a scoring system, that increases based on the time the player “survives”.
+    - The score counter is shown in the upper right corner of the screen, and increases with time survived.
+6. The system increases difficulty over time.
+    - After a fixed period, the speed of obstacles and their frequency increases.
+7. The system displays a Game Over screen, when the player loses.
+    - After the collision, the game stops, the final score is shown, and player can restart the game with the restart button or exit the game.

+**Non-functional requirements**

+**Implementation**

+---
 - The requirements must explain **what** (not how) the software being produced should do.
     - You should not focus on the particular problems, but exclusively on what you want the application to do.
 - Requirements must be clearly identified, and possibly numbered.